smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 See the [Data Feeds Contract Addresses](/docs/reference-contracts/) page for a list of networks and proxy addresses.

-## Retrieve the latest asset prices
+## Retrieve the Latest Asset Prices

-Often, smart contracts need to act in real-time on data such as prices of assets.
+Oftentimes, smart contracts need to act in real-time on data such as prices of assets.
 This is especially true in [DeFi](https://defi.chain.link/).

 For example, [Synthetix](https://www.synthetix.io/) uses Data Feeds to determine prices on their derivatives platform.
 Lending and borrowing platforms like [AAVE](https://aave.com/) use Data Feeds to ensure the total value of the collateral.

 Data Feeds aggregate many data sources and publish them on-chain using a combination of the [Decentralized Data Model](/docs/architecture-decentralized-model/) and [Off-Chain Reporting](/docs/off-chain-reporting/).

-## Components of a data feed
+## Components of a Data Feed

 Data Feeds are an example of a decentralized oracle network and include the following components: